-Methodological criteria
+9 Methodological criteria This category comprises The VPA involves

+dissemination of

+generation units that renewable energy-based

+supply individual lighting systems (solar

+households/users or lighting systems), where

+groups of the emission reduction per

+households/users system is less than 5

-This category comprises The renewable generation units supply individual households/users groups households/users included in the project tonnes of CO2e per year. boundary. applicability of methodology is limited to government grid connection except absence when:
+included in the project tonnes of CO_2e per year.

-- or users are supplied with for lighting. electricity through standalone powered by renewable Manufacturers energy generation unit(s) specification where the capacity of the And generating units does not NSSO's 2007 report on of all renewable energy and Lighting, 2004-05. units connected to the mini-grid is less than 15 MW) e.g. a communitybased stand-alone offthe-grid renewable electricity systems; or - (b) For renewable energybased liahtina applications, the emission reductions per system is less than 5 tonnes of CO2e a year and it shall be demonstrated that that fossil fuels would have
+boundary.
+The Based on official statistics

+applicability of the from the host country

+methodology is limited to

+(mentioned in section B.4

+users that do not have a of the VPA-DD), in the

+grid connection except absence of project

+when: technology, end users

+would have used wick-

+based kerosene lanterns

+or users are supplied with for lighting.

+electricity through a

+standalone mini-grid

+powered by renewable

+energy generation unit(s) -

+where the capacity of the

+NSSO's 2007 report on

+"Energy Sources of Indian

+Households for Cooking

+of all renewable energy units connected to the and Lighting, 2004-05.

+mini-grid is less than 15

+MW) e.g. a community-

+based stand-alone off-

+the-grid renewable

+electricity systems; or

+(b) For renewable energy-

+based lighting

+applications, the emission

+reductions per system is

+less than 5 tonnes of CO 2 e

+a year and it shall be

+demonstrated that that

+fossil fuels would have

+been used in the absence

+of the project activity by:

+(i) A representative

+sample survey of target

+households; or